 Saturday, September 5, 2020

 “Come get your Christmas gift!”
-Mr. Smith said, as he handed the green, red, and gold crackers to his customers by the door of his shop.
-He had been trying to attract new customers that passed by on the street.
-“These crackers hold romantic fortunes with Christmas magic.”
+Mr. Smith said in his white apron, as he handed the green, red, and gold crackers to his customers by the door of his shop.
+“These crackers contain romantic fortunes filled with Christmas magic.”

 “Yipee!” he said, as customers opened his crackers.
 They made one explosive crack after the other.
 He watched as the men and women were excited to find their romantic fortunes.
 “Do you believe in true love?” he asked his customers.
 “I do, but I just haven’t found it yet.”